 Art in the Parks: UNIQLO Park Expressions Grant Art Exhibit: 2018 - 2019

 Announced September 2016, the Art in the Parks: UNIQLO Park Expressions Grant builds on NYC Parks’ equity initiatives by bringing public art exhibits to parks in need of cultural programming.
-Each year, through this grant, we bring 10 new art installations by NYC-based emerging artists to 10 parks selected for the grant.
-Take a look at this year's winners!
+Take a look at our 2018-2019 winners!

 Dionisio Cortes Ortega, Sitting Together